It was 31 years for me last month.

 The business has changed throughout those years, but our commitment to our customers through excellent service has not changed.
 You might think we started scaling up in 2019.
 The truth is, we have been scaling ever since we sold our first projects in 1992 (Irving ISD and Fort Worth VA).

-The original office occupied suite 200 at 1414 post and Paddock and the owner and landlord was VSL.
+The original Lone Star office occupied suite 200 at 1414 post and Paddock and the owner and landlord was VSL.
 By the close of the '90s, Ray had purchased the building and it was time for our tenant VSL to find a new building due to our expansion.
 Justin Bailey now occupies the space I originally had back then.
 The office has changed hands a few times and a relocated doorway at least one time in 31 years.

 Thanks to Ray for giving me a shot.
 To the people that I hired and also managed along the way, thanks for coming along for continuous (mostly) growth.
-There were a lot of highlights along the way and we were always finding something new to deliver and mastering new technology.
+There were a lot of highlights along the way and we were always finding something new to deliver while mastering new technology.
 Just like today.

 I have heard it said that the days are long but the years are short.
-I am proud of what we have accomplished throughout the years.
+I am proud of what we have accomplished together throughout the years.
 We have always had our eyes on the goal line.
 Sometimes we called a pass play when it should have been a running play (with a few punts along the way), but we scored a lot.
 A lot.

 Keep looking downfield.